Sustainable Tourism Bogotá

 12.00pm Paramo ecosystem wildlife spotting

-2:00pm Lunch time (food available for purchase)
+2:00pm Lunch time (available for purchase)

 3:00pm Check-in at lodge

-4:00pm Andean forest nature walk
+4:00pm Cloud forest nature walk

-7:00pm Dinner time (food available for purchase)
+7:00pm Dinner time (available for purchase)

 Day 2